โœก๏ธIntro to Judaism

 Why This Matters

-The Hebrew Bible (Tanakh) isn't just a collection of ancient texts—it's the living foundation of Jewish theology, ethics, and identity.
-When you study these books, you're being tested on your ability to recognize how covenant theology, divine-human relationships, law and holiness, and prophetic tradition weave through different literary genres and historical periods.
-Understanding these connections is essential for grasping how Judaism developed its distinctive worldview.
+The Hebrew Bible (Tanakh) isn't a single book.
+It's a collection of texts spanning centuries, and it forms the living foundation of Jewish theology, ethics, and identity.
+When you study these books for an intro course, the goal is to recognize how major themes weave through different literary genres and historical periods.
+Those themes include covenant theology, divine-human relationships, law and holiness, and prophetic tradition.

 Don't just memorize which book contains which story.
 Know what theological concept each book illustrates and how different books address similar themes from different angles.
 An exam question might ask you to compare how covenant appears in Genesis versus Jeremiah, or how exile shapes both Ezekiel and Daniel.
-The books speak to each other—your job is to hear that conversation.
+The books speak to each other, and your job is to hear that conversation.

 Covenant and Origins: The Torah's Foundation

 The first books of the Hebrew Bible establish the fundamental relationship between God and Israel.
-Covenant (brit) serves as the organizing principle—a binding agreement that defines mutual obligations and promises between the divine and human partners.
+Covenant (brit) serves as the organizing principle: a binding agreement that defines mutual obligations and promises between divine and human partners.

 Genesis

-• The primordial history and patriarchal narratives establish why Israel exists—from universal creation to the specific election of Abraham's family
+• The primordial history and patriarchal narratives establish why Israel exists, moving from universal creation to the specific election of Abraham's family.

 Exodus